 In most cases, however, it is expected that businesses will simply replace a particular integral feature and so will know that the new rules apply.
 Even where the business does not replace the feature all at once, it will know whether or not a specific integral feature has worn out, and whether or not it plans to replace the whole, or the bulk of it, within the next year.
 Likewise, it is expected that in most cases, it should be apparent to HMRC whether it is reasonable to accept the taxpayer’s advice that expenditure on an integral feature does, or does not, constitute ‘replacement’ expenditure.

 So it is not anticipated that, for example, detailed running totals of expenditure will routinely be required, or that the replacement rules will give rise to any need for special or attempted ‘precise’ valuations.
 Although the usual principles of reasonable care apply, it should be remembered that there is no statutory obligation on the taxpayer to, for example, obtain more than one quote or estimate.
 In the main, the policy intention is to adopt a ‘light touch’ approach, so that any additional administrative burdens are kept to a minimum.
-However, if particular difficulties or complexities should unexpectedly arise in a particular case, the case should be referred to the Technical Specialist in CTIAA for advice.
+However, if particular difficulties or complexities should unexpectedly arise in a particular case, the case should be referred to a capital allowances technical adviser in Business, Assets & International (BAI) for advice.

 Jack decides to replace the electrical system in his factory.
 The cost of replacing the whole system is around £100,000.
 Jack’s business’s chargeable period ends on 31 December each year.
 He pays £40,000 towards the new system on 31/12/08 and pays the balance of £60,000 on 30/6/09, after the work is satisfactorily completed.